facebook/prophet/README.md

 $ pip install fbprophet
 ```

 The major dependency that Prophet has is `pystan`.
 PyStan has its own [installation instructions](http://pystan.readthedocs.io/en/latest/installation_beginner.html).
+Install pystan with pip before using pip to install fbprophet.

 After installation, you can [get started!](https://facebook.github.io/prophet/docs/quick_start.html#python-api)